umich-its-networking/git-training-pub/ex-branching-merging.md

 Deleted branch add-greeting (was c07ffa7).
 ```

 That command will remove the local repository.
-There are ways to remove a remote branch with the command line, but they a re very non-intuitive, it's easiest and best to use the web interface to remove those if you can.
+There are ways to remove a remote branch with the command line, but they are very non-intuitive.
+It's easiest and best to use the web interface to remove those if you can.
 (You may have noticed the GitLab Merge Request had a checkbox to remove the branch when the request was merged, this is very handy.)

 ## BOTH: Wrap up

-Now that the contributor's `add-greeting` branch has been merge and deleted, we're back to a state, in terms of branches, that is the same as when we started.
+Now that the contributor's `add-greeting` branch has been merged and deleted, we're back to a state, in terms of branches, that is the same as when we started.

-This may seem like a lot of work, but this workflow is very powerful and it can be useful to follow for even small changes especially if collaborators are working asyncronously and on my projects at once.
+This may seem like a lot of work, but this workflow is very powerful and it can be useful to follow for even small changes especially if collaborators are working asynchronously and on many projects at once.